bharath12b5/mvn-linux/Building-MongoDB-3.0-on-RHEL-6-and-SLES-11.md

    Note that it is necessary to build the Go compiler in GCC as well, as it is needed for the MongoDB tools (see below).

-4. Clone the latest MongoDB 3.0 fork, which includes the changes for big-endian platforms.
+4. Clone the latest MongoDB 3.0 branch from our GitHub repo, which includes the changes for big-endian platforms.

         git clone https://github.com/linux-on-ibm-z/mongo mongo
         cd mongo